KrystianRobak/ResProject/README.md

-# Another Game
+# ResProjekt

-**Another Game** is an **isometric adventure game** with **fast-paced combat** and a **stylized aesthetic**.
+ResProjekt is an isometric adventure game with fast-paced combat and a stylized aesthetic.
 The player takes control of a hero wielding a magic book with chain or a short sword with whip, navigating through handcrafted levels filled with challenges, enemies, and puzzles.

 ## Features